Unemployment Lawyers in Minnesota

 Unemployment benefits provide a laid-off employee with vital financial support during the transitional period between jobs.
 It can enable you to make your mortgage payments, continue to have health care insurance and provide spare cash to meet daily expenses.

 If your unemployment benefits claim has been denied by the Minnesota Department of Employment and Economic Development (DEED), you have the right to appeal this decision.
 You should consider having legal representation, because the information you provide in your initial appeal hearing will be the only evidence considered in this and any subsequent appeals.
+Give us a call at 952-641-7734 or send us an email to request your free initial consultation.

 Unemployment Appeals Keeping You Up At Night?
 Let Us Represent You.

-At Villaume & Schiek, P.A., our team of employment law attorneys represents laid-off employees in unemployment benefits appeals.
+At Villaume & Schiek, our team of employment law attorneys represents laid-off employees in unemployment benefits appeals.
 For a reasonable fee, we will protect your rights and seek to obtain approval of your claim as quickly and efficiently as possible.

 To obtain unemployment benefits, you must complete an application with the Minnesota Department of Employment and Economic Development.
 Your former employer has the right to contest your application.